 Japan splits up its anime release time frames into Winter, Spring, Summer, and Fall.
 Most anime series launch with around 12 episodes and in some cases additional episodes will air during a later season.
 For example, My Hero Academia aired 12 episodes in 2016, but the second season will be 25 episodes, with the second half finishing off in September of 2017.

 As previously noted, the next manga story arc would seem to require at least 20 episodes to match the manga chapters.
 In a best-case scenario, it’s possible WiT Studio could plan on releasing two halves of AoT Season 3 over two consecutive time frames in 2018.
+Based on the available information, the Attack On Titan Season 3 release date will likely be in April of 2018 and the finale episode will air in September of 2018.

 Attack On Titan Season 3 Spoilers

-Warning: The following information is based upon the Shingeki no Kyojin manga and may be considered anime spoilers.
+Warning: The following information is based on the Shingeki no Kyojin manga and may be considered anime spoilers.
 There will also be references to the ending of AoT Season 2.
 If you have not finished watching the final Attack on Titan episode and yet continue reading, then you only have yourself to blame.

 The AoT Season 2 finale ended around chapter 50 of the AoT manga, with anime audiences learning that titans come from humans and Eren has a mysterious ability as the Coordinate to control the mindless titans.
 Even as commander Erwin smiles at the prospect of getting closer to the truth, audiences are treated to a glimpse of a blonde, bearded man who is controlling the Beast Titan.
-These teasers give anime-only watchers a quick peak into the future without giving anything major away.
+These teasers give anime-only watchers a quick peek into the future without giving anything major away.
 This article will also attempt to provide teasers without spoiling any major plot points, so anime-only fans can still enjoy the surprises in store for anime audiences.

 The story for AoT Season 3 begins with the failure of the traitorous Titan Shifters to kidnap Eren.
 An injured Hange Zoe is being housed in the same military barracks as Minister Nick, the religious man in Season 2 who knew about Titans being inside the walls.
 Hange finds poor Nick dead, apparently tortured and beaten to death.

 The death of Nick leads the Survey Corps to suspect a conspiracy involving prominent members of the Military Police Brigade.
 It is discovered that the squads of the Interior Military Police is not under the Brigade’s direct command.
-The results of the investigation leads Commanders Erwin and Pixis to conclude that they need to overthrow King Fritz and the Royal Government and install in power a new person with the royal bloodline.
+The results of the investigation lead Commanders Erwin and Pixis to conclude that they need to overthrow King Fritz and the Royal Government and install in power a new person with the royal bloodline.

 Meanwhile, Eren is experimenting with his new Progenitor Titan powers and trying to master the Titan hardening abilities.
 This experiment goes horribly wrong, but in the aftermath, Eren is able to remember some details about what happened to his father.
 Eventually, Eren will recall the horrible truth, a memory that he’d been forced to lose.
 Audiences will also learn the backgrounds of more characters, including Hange and Historia Reiss.
 Timid Armin even gets to murder someone while other characters are framed for murder.

 The majority of the events of this story arc focuses on the civil war and an internal power struggle within a royal family.
 Audiences will learn the identity of another Titan Shifter in addition to learning how the three walls were built a century ago.
 It will also be revealed how a human turns into a Titan Shifter, never mind how and why regular Titans are created.
-Mikasa’s bloodline along with the Ackerman family turn out to have special abilities.
+Mikasa’s bloodline along with the Ackerman family turns out to have special abilities.

 Many card-carrying fan club members of Team Levi were upset that their “husbando” did not make a major showing in Season 2 due to his injury.
 Thankfully, that issue should be rectified in Attack on Titan Season 3 since a new Levi Squad is reformed.
 Levi himself even gets into a rooftop gun vs. sword fight against a Special Operations Squad using Anti-Personnel Vertical Maneuvering Equipment, which should be amazing to watch in the anime.